 Get your design team involved.
 If you have a professional staff of in-house designers, having them create a post image will not only be an “Easy…I can knock it out in 10 minutes” project, but it will also get the more “traditional” designers on your team to feel more like a part of the digital marketing side of the business.

 Are you a solopreneur with no design team?
 No worries!
-Google’s Small Thanks with Google program helps small- to medium-sized businesses use their Google My Business online reviews to create design materials you can then download and use in social media, printed materials, etc.
+Google’s Marketing Kit program (previously Small Thanks from Google) helps small to medium-sized businesses use their Google reviews to create design materials you can then download and use in social media, printed materials, etc.

-With the Small Thanks program, you get a variety of pre-designed materials you can use to promote your business – and the images are perfect to use in your Google My Business Posts!
+With the Marketing Kit program, you get a variety of pre-designed materials you can use to promote your business – and the images are perfect to use in your Google My Business Posts!

 Posts stay live for seven days (and events stay up until the day after the event end date.)
 But don’t think all your creative hard work was a waste!
 Your older Posts are archived and show up in a “carousel-like” view when a person clicks on your current Post — so searchers can go back and see other Posts you’ve created.